helium/HIP/0000-change-iot-hotspot-assertion-fees.md

 ## Drawbacks:

 Currently, the treasury swap function within the Helium wallet only allows the swapping of IoT to HNT, and not the other way around.
-Thus, if any hotspot owners needed $10 in IoT, it would need to be bought on the secondary market.
+Thus, if any hotspot owners needed more IOT to complete the assertion, it will need to be obtained on the secondary market.

 ## Unresolved Questions: